zardam/circuitpython/docs/programming_guide/01_digital_io.rst

 the switch connects to ground you'll read a false or low digital logic level, and when the switch connects to nothing (i.e. is floating) you'll read a true or high logic level because of the pull-up resistor connected internally to 3.3V.

+You don't have to be limited to just pull-up resistors too.
+On some boards you can specify pull-down resistors that pull the input to a ground or low logic level, and you can even turn off the pull-up or pull-down.
+Just specify a different value for the pull parameter or attribute:

+:py:data:`digitalio.Pull.UP`

+    Set the input to have an internal pull-up resistor that reads a high digital logic level when nothing else is connected.

+:py:data:`digitalio.Pull.DOWN`

+    Set the input to have an internal pull-down resistor that reads a low digital logic level when nothing else is connected.

+:py:data:`digitalio.Pull.NONE`

+    Remove any pull-up or pull-down resistor.
+The input will read whatever logic level is connected to it and 'float' to random high or low values if nothing is connected!